Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 ![](/resources/docs/proget-chocolatey-newfeed.png){height="" width="50%"}

 Now select "No Connectors (Private packages only)" as this feed will be intended to host private packages.
 From here, name the feed.
-For this example, we will call it `internal-Chocolatey`, and then click "Create Feed".
+For this example, we will call it `internal-chocolatey`, and then click "Create Feed".

 ![](/resources/docs/proget-chocolatey-newfeed-internal.png){height="" width="50%"}